DRIVING HAS BEEN REVOLUTIONISED – BUT DON’T OVERLOOK ADAS CALIBRATION!

-Take adaptive cruise control with speed limiter combined with sensors that help you maintain your distance from the car in front.
+Take adaptive cruise control with a speed limiter combined with sensors that help you maintain your distance from the car in front.
 A lot of research, funding, time and effort went into the creation of this easy-to-use but significantly complex and delicate system.
 If that system helps to keep your speed and distance in a safe balance, then the room for human error is minimal.
 It would take a conscious effort to beat that system.
 Thus, we discover that the great gift that ADAS gives us when driving is awareness and the reminder to stay vigilant.

 The same is true of all ADAS features.
 Their purpose is to reduce the margin of human error until it is so razor-thin that we can diminish the frequency of accidents until they can become a rarity rather than a daily occurrence.

 In simple terms, a lot can happen.
 The result of improper calibration and alignment of the sensors and cameras can range from a basic annoyance of occasional automatic braking happening prematurely to not being warned of pedestrians on the road or failing to detect a car in the blind spot.
 The blog Fender Bender posted an article in April 2019 in which an ADAS expert recounted a tale of automatic brakes initiating every time a driver approached a bridge.
 The culprit?
 A radar unit behind the grille of the driver’s Toyota Prius was tipped up by just 2 degrees by accident after a major post-accident repair — TWO degrees.
 All that trouble caused by a camera off by a couple of degrees proves just how much impact improper calibration can have.